mehmetyucelsaritas/MLOps_Project/reports/README.md

 I utilized the following Google Cloud Platform services to build, deploy, and manage the infrastructure for this project:

-* **Compute Engine:** I used this to provision and manage the virtual machines that host the core application workloads.
 * **Cloud Run & Cloud Functions:** I deployed serverless containers using Cloud Run and executed lightweight, event-driven code snippets via Cloud Functions.
 * **Artifact Registry & Cloud Build:** I set up these services to automate the CI/CD pipeline, building container images and storing them securely.
 * **Cloud Storage:** I employed this for scalable object storage to save files and data blobs.
-* **Vertex AI:** I leveraged this service to support machine learning model operations.
 * **Security & Identity (IAM, Secret Manager, PAM):** I used **IAM** for permission management, and **Secret Manager** to store sensitive credentials.

 ### Question 18